ibm-cloud-docs/containers/ts-ingress-webhook.md

 ## Disabling the validation feature
 {: #disable-validation}

-In some cases you might want to disable the validation webhook as part of a debugging or restoring service.
-In order to do this, you have to set the `enableIngressValidation` config option to `"false"` in the [ConfigMap for customizing ingress deployment](/docs/containers?topic=containers-comm-ingress-annotations#create-ingress-configmap-custom).
+Sometimes you might want to disable the validation webhook as part of a debugging or restoring service.
+To do this, you must set the `enableIngressValidation` config option to `"false"` in the [ConfigMap for customizing ingress deployment](/docs/containers?topic=containers-comm-ingress-annotations#create-ingress-configmap-custom).

 Note that this configuration option exists per ALB so you can selectively enable or disable this feature for individual ALB deployments.